• CCA Student Sign In

 The second big part of that flexibility—and, what I would say is the biggest key to speedy success—is being flexible in the kind of work you’re willing to take.
 And I don’t just mean types of projects; I mean how you do them.

 A lot of would-be copywriters get into it with the end goal of being 100%, work-from-anywhere freelance.
-And that’s absolutely worthy goal.
+And that’s absolutely a worthy goal.
 (Though sometimes it’s not always everything it’s cracked up to be.)

 But getting to the 100% remote freelance goal is a lot easier and faster if you’re flexible until that point.
-If you’re willing to take contract work, if you’re willing to work on-site part-time, if you’re willing to have lots of in-person meetings with a client, or even if you’re willing to work on-staff for a while first…you’ll get to your 100% freelance goal a lot faster.
+If you’re willing to take contract work, if you’re willing to work on-site part-time, if you’re willing to have lots of in-person meetings with a client, or even if you’re willing to work on staff for a while first … you’ll get to your 100% freelance goal a lot faster.

 Why does this work?
 Well, being willing to take any of those kinds of positions or gigs opens up the potential work opportunities.
-Just think of it: If there are five possible ways to do copywriting work (for example, there are more!) and you limit yourself to only accepting work in one way, you’re cutting out 80% off your opportunities!
+Just think of it: If there are five possible ways to do copywriting work (although, there are more!) and you limit yourself to only accepting work in one way, you’re cutting out 80% off your opportunities!

 And those opportunities lead to more work and more opportunities.
-Any work you do for a company can lead to more work-either with that company, or through referrals from contacts you made working with that company.
+Any work you do for a company can lead to more work—either with that company or through referrals from contacts you made working with that company.

 Once you have tons of opportunities, then you can start narrowing down which ones you accept—or, even better, negotiating for those opportunities to look exactly the way you want them to.

 Once you’ve worked with a company, or even when a company has a personal referral to you, you have so much more leverage.
-If they want you full-time but you only want to be a contractor?
+If they want you full time but you only want to be a contractor?
 You have more leverage to offer that option.
-Or if they want you in the office, but you want to be remote?
+Or, if they want you in the office but you want to be remote?
 If they know you and trust you, they’ll be so much more willing for that to happen.

 That’s right: Getting to the dream vision of your copywriting career will actually happen much faster if you open up your scope on the way to getting there.